stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 We see two important things here:

-* `inlining0` itself is not dumped into the interface file, that means that we have “lost” the ability to look inside it (in form of `$winlinig0`).
+* `inlining0` itself (in form of `$winlinig0`) is not dumped into the interface file, that means that we have lost the ability to look inside it.

 * Still, hope dies last even for GHC, so it has turned `inlining0` function into a wrapper which itself is inlineable as you can see.
 The idea is that